News: Ask About Our Lifetime Warranty.

 • Successfully complete a professional practice exam in their respective province.

-Once an engineer meets these qualifications they may then receive their P. Eng designation and are then bound by their provincial code of ethics.
+Once an engineer fulfills these qualifications, they receive their P. Eng designation and must adhere to their provincial code of ethics.

 “Any company that engages in the practice of engineering or geoscience in Alberta as part of its business must have a Permit to Practice with APEGA.”
 Company Permit To Practice. (n.d.).
 Retrieved February 24, 2017